manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 On Linux, the limitations are:

 - `usbdevice_fs.h`: The macro `USBDEVFS_CONTROL` and all similar ones are not generated.
-They are probably considered function-like macros. *jextract* does not generate code for function-like macros.
-But `USBDEVFS_CONTROL` evaluates to a constant.
+They are probably considered function-like macros. *jextract* does not generate code for function-like macros. `USBDEVFS_CONTROL` would evaluate to a constant.

 - `sd-device.h` (header file for *libsystemd*): *jextract* fails with *"Error: /usr/include/inttypes.h:290:8: error: unknown type name 'intmax_t'"*.
 The reason is yet unknown.
 This code is currently not needed as *libudev* is used instead of *libsystemd*.
 They are related, *libsystemd* is the future solution, but it is missing support for monitoring devices.

-- `libudev.h`: After code generation, the class `RuntimeHelper.java` in `.../linux/gen/udev` must be manually modified as the code to access the library does not work for the directory the library is located in.
-So replace:
+- `libudev.h`: After code generation, the class `udev` in `.../linux/gen/udev` must be manually modified.
+In most Linux installations, there is no `libudev.so` alias to an actual version like `libudev.so.1.7.2`.
+The only alias is `libudev.so.1`.
+This is probably a deliberate decision by the authors as they do not plan to provide backward compatibility across major versions.
+But there does not seem to be a way to make *jextract* generate valid code for this setup.
+So manually replace:

 ```
-System.loadLibrary("udev");
-SymbolLookup loaderLookup = SymbolLookup.loaderLookup();
+static final SymbolLookup SYMBOL_LOOKUP = SymbolLookup.libraryLookup(System.mapLibraryName("udev"), LIBRARY_ARENA)
 ```

 with:

 ```
-SymbolLookup loaderLookup = SymbolLookup.libraryLookup("libudev.so", MemorySession.openImplicit());
+static final SymbolLookup SYMBOL_LOOKUP = SymbolLookup.libraryLookup("libudev.so.1", LIBRARY_ARENA)
 ```